openbmc/docs/dbus-interfaces.md

 `org.openbmc.Association`
 -------------------------
-Applications use this interface to inject associations into the DBUS namespace.
+Applications use this interface to inject associations into the D-Bus namespace.

 ### properties
 | name        | signature | description                            |